 The difference between your answer to this problem and your answer to part c is five times of the slope in magnitude.

+Total: 3

 What is the interpretation of the “root mean squared error” in your regression model?

 The root mean squared error is what we use to estimate the standard deviation within group.
 Root MSE = 33.6 mg/dl.